floorwarior/brainrootreader-stable/README.md

+    def clean_up(self):
+        """if you reader requires some kind of clean up this is what the server is calling before shutting down""" print("Reader clean up, not required")

     def on_speak_panic(self,*args,**kwargs):
         self._on_speak_panic(*args,**kwargs)

 ```
 check out [piper_reader](./helpers/bookreaders.py) to get a better idea

-to add your own reader you need to first put its implementation in [plusreaders_folder](./plusreaders)
+to add your own reader you need to put its implementation in [plusreaders_folder](./plusreaders)
 then you also have to add it by name to [the_plusreaders_by_name_config](./plusreaders/plusreadersbyname.json):
 ```
 {